Creative-COLOR-Design/COLOR-STONE-Iconpack/README-design.md

 # Ideas✨
 Yuanshi Design Style, the original inspiration from a smooth and little stone. 🎉

-There are three different iconpack with Yuanshi Design Style now.🎁
+There are four different iconpack with Yuanshi Design Style now.🎁